Huotes/CommitMaker/README.md

 Count from one to ten.
 That's how long it would take Chuck Norris to kill you...Fourty seven times.

 All wiyht.
 Rho sritched mg kegtops awound?

+Chuck Norris once rode a bull, and nine months later it had a calf.